 To maximise the impact and serve a greater number of households, our preference is to select larger animals for qurbani, taking into consideration their availability in each country.
 This approach leads to a higher meat yield, allowing more households to receive qurbani meat packs and benefit from our distribution efforts.

 We prioritise adhering to the Core Humanitarian Standard and Shariah compliance throughout the entire qurbani process.
 They conduct thorough inspections of the livestock and oversee the slaughter process.
-Our focus is to ensure the use of high-quality livestock suitable for this religious act, with supervision from veterinary doctors, local imams, Ministry of Religious Affairs, Ulama, and other religious authorities.
+Our focus is to ensure the use of high-quality livestock suitable for this religious act, with supervision from veterinary doctors, local imams, religious scholars and other religious authorities.

 We maintain the well-being of the livestock and strictly follow best practices and compliance guidelines.
 Furthermore, we store the meat in refrigerators or transport it in refrigerated vehicles, adhering to local hygiene and food safety regulations.
 This commitment guarantees that the qurbani process is conducted with care and respect, upholding religious and regulatory standards.